 Welcome to Foreverbird Studio

-Many individuals I talk to are disheartened about pursuing their dream, in life or work, because they lack certain skills or perceive their dreams as too expensive, impractical or dangerous.
-This results in the #1 regret later in a life of not having had the courage to be authentic.
+Many individuals I talk to are disheartened about investing their creative ideas, in life or work, because they lack certain skills or perceive their dreams as too expensive, impractical or dangerous.
+This results in the #1 regret later in a life of not having had the courage to go after what you really want.
 As human beings, we have the capacity to change our roles from child to adult or from student to teacher.
 However, some transformations take more courage and present challenges that are not simply overcome.

 Schedule a time to talk to Mitra about your creative ideas and dreams.

 Play Original Odyssey beautiful artist puzzle to imagine your success.

 Get curious and join the new media explorers club for a monthly mission.

 Foreverbird Studio's success is connected to your success.
 We share a vision of brining new and innovative products and services to the community.
 We work smart and provide the highest quality possible.

 I started Foreverbird Studio so I could work as Chief Creativity Activist.
 My job is to amplify the creative energy, skills and experience involved with the amazing projects my clients bring to this world. – Mitra Cline, Founder